joshsilverman/line-server/README.md

 ## Questions

 * How does your system work? (if not addressed in comments in source)
+..
+I used rails and two rake tasks to build the system.
+The first rake task (`rake data:generate`) creates a sample file with n lines and m words per line and saves the file to the tmp/data folder.
+The second rake task (`rake preprocessor:preprocess`) finds or creates a Document based on the filename and destroys all lines previously associated with that document, if it previously existed.
+It then reads the file line by line creating

 * How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?